-- Agree which module(s) of the Ethics Learning Programme you will complete over the next six-month period and whether you are ready to sit the ethics devolved assessment.
+- Agree which module(s) of the Ethics Learning Programme you will complete over the next six-month period and whether you are ready to sit the ethics full assessment.

 In order to claim your audit experience towards the Audit Qualification, you must seek final approval from the authorised audit individual at your organisation before the end of your training agreement, and before you submit your training file.
 This applies even if you have not achieved the full 240 audit days within your training agreement period.
 Your experience may be put at risk if you submit your file before the final approval is in place.

-For additional help and guidance speak to your QPRT, counsellor or principal or contact our student support team, call +44 (0)1908 248 250 or email firstname.lastname@example.org
+For additional help and guidance speak to your QPRT, counsellor, training manager or principal or contact our student support team, call +44 (0)1908 248 250 or email firstname.lastname@example.org

 You can also speak directly to an adviser by adding your question to a live help box while browsing our website.